DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

   * patch `string`: Used for updating a resource.
   * post `string`: Used for creating a resource.
   * put `string`: Used for updating a resource.
-  * responseBody `string`: The name of the response field whose value is mapped to the HTTP body of
   * restCollection `string`: DO NOT USE.
 This is an experimental field.
   * restMethodName `string`: DO NOT USE.
 This is an experimental field.
   * selector `string`: Selects methods to which this rule applies.